w3c/Micropub/user-stories/SWAT0.md

 ```

 Because this is an update to the contents of the URL, Ben's server re-sends the
 original Webmentions to indicate there was an update to the receiver.
+This practice
+is now known as [salmention](http://indiewebcamp.com/salmention).

 ```
 POST /webmention HTTP/1.1